grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

    }
    ```

+   This ensures that the `Overrides` struct, which holds any tenant-specific runtime config, will implement the `Limits` interface needed for your codepath.

 4. Decide how to consume the option when multi-tenant paths have different limits.

-   Multi-tenant codepaths using limits can involve a mix of tenants which are set to default limits and tenants which have varying tenant-specific overrides.
+   Multi-tenant codepaths using limits can involve a mix of tenants using limits and tenants which have varying tenant-specific overrides.
    These codepaths may need to determine whether to take a largest, smallest, or other value from the varied tenant limits.

    In the example PR, we decided to only cache the request if all tenants have the caching enabled.